gazetteerhk/census_explorer/backend/README.md

-GAE files are obsolete now.
+Before running the API server, make sure you have run `/scripts/data_preparation.py`.

+Usage:

-`python main.py` directly to fire up the backend API server.
+   * `python main.py` directly to fire up the backend API server.
+   * `python debug.py` for the DEBUG version.